softwarefairness/Intersectional_fairness/README.md

 You can also replicate the results from scratch using the dataset provided above and the following code of each bias mitigation method.

-* ```Fair360/``` contain the scripts for implementing four bias mitigation methods: REW, ADV, EOP, and MAAT (https://dl.acm.org/doi/10.1145/3540250.3549093).
+* ```Fair360/``` contains the scripts for implementing four bias mitigation methods: REW, ADV, EOP, and MAAT (https://dl.acm.org/doi/10.1145/3540250.3549093).

 * ```Fair-SMOTE/``` contains code for implementing Fair-SMOTE, a bias mitigation method proposed by [Chakraborty et al.](https://doi.org/10.1145/3468264.3468537) at ESEC/FSE 2021.

-* ```FairMask/``` contain the scripts for implementing FairMutation, FairMutation2, FairMutation3, and FairMask (a bias mitigation method proposed by [Peng et al.](https://ieeexplore.ieee.org/document/9951398) at IEEE TSE 2023).
+* ```FairMask/``` contains the scripts for implementing IFMutation, IFMutation2, IFMutation3, and FairMask (a bias mitigation method proposed by [Peng et al.](https://ieeexplore.ieee.org/document/9951398) at IEEE TSE 2023).

 * ```Fairea_multi/``` contains the scripts of the benchmarking tool namely Fairea.